Personal email: email@example.com; high school prospects please use firstname.lastname@example.org

-The Blue Hens earned the third seed in the CAA Tournament, and have advanced to postseason play during all three years under Wohlbach.
-The stretch marks the first time since 2002-04 that Delaware has participated in the CAA Tournament during three consecutive seasons.
+The Blue Hens earned the third seed in the CAA Tournament, advancing to postseason play during each of Wohlbach’s first three seasons at UD.
+The stretch marked the first time since 2002-04 that Delaware had participated in the CAA Tournament during three consecutive seasons.

-UD had a tremendous year at the plate in 2013, setting school single season records with 236 runs scored, 427 hits and 72 doubles.
-The Blue Hens' 20 home runs were tied for second most in a UD single season, while their 61 steals also ranked second all-time.
+UD had a tremendous year at the plate in 2013, setting school single season records with 236 runs scored, 427 hits and 72 doubles, while the Blue Hens' 20 home runs were tied for second most in a UD single season.

 Individually, second team All-CAA selection Jessica Grisler set a new UD single season mark with 39 runs scored, while her 69 hits rank second in a single season.